baranasoftware/baranasoftware/README.md

 - 🌱 We have 20+ years of experience in application and solution developments for Healthcare, Retail, Higher-Ed and Telecom... industries.
 - ⚙️ Our expertise includes delivering user facing application to implementing lower level system software.
 - 📫 You can contact us by emailing contact@baranasoftware.com.
-We can discuss how we can collaborate with you to turn your idea into a product or help with your project.
+We are happy to discuss how we can collaborate with you to turn your idea into a product or help with your project.

 ## 🔨🔧 Tech Stack